 Yes, under US law the books – and in this case, the accompanying illustrations, which were done as work-for-hire – are protected for 95 years from when they were first created.
 It’s worth noting that copyright laws change (often driven by Disney protecting Mickey Mouse, who’s getting long in the tooth again).

 The first Freddy book was originally called To and Again (published in 1927), using art by Adolfo Best-Maugard.
-That version, we believe, will go into the public domain in 2022.
-However the book was retitled as Freddy Goes to Florida and reissued with the more familiar art by Kurt Wiese in 1949, so the version most people are familiar with may be protected until 2044.
+That version, we believe, will go into the public domain on January 1, 2023.
+However the book was retitled as Freddy Goes to Florida and reissued with the more familiar art by Kurt Wiese in 1949, so the version most people are familiar with may be protected until January 1, 2045.

 The second book was originally More To and Again (published in 1930), and it was also later retitled (as Freddy Goes to the North Pole) but because only the title was changed there was no new copyright.
-Therefore we believe it goes into the public domain in 2025.
+Therefore we believe it goes into the public domain on January 1, 2026.

 Why has there never been an animated version of Freddy?

 The performance and merchandising rights are administered separately and the owners have chosen not to put them to use.
 Of course, hope springs eternal and licensing agreements can change hands.

 For a fascinating look at one effort to animate our friends from Centerboro and environs, see https://www.youtube.com/watch?v=bJKUDyNFzOg&t=6s